hallumy/TechCon_HTML/techcon_website/README.md

 ## Building the Homepage for TechCon 2024 Conference Website

 The homepage is the main landing page for the TechCon 2024 conference website.
 It uses semantic HTML tags to ensure a well-structured and accessible layout.
 The page features a <header> containing the conference name in an <h1> and a <nav> menu linking to other key pages.
 The <main> section introduces the event with a descriptive paragraph and an embedded promotional video using the <video> tag, complete with controls and subtitles for accessibility.
 Finally, the <footer> provides clear and simple copyright information for the event and the current year.

+## Creating the About Page for TechCon 2024 Conference Website

+The About page for TechCon 2024 introduces visitors to the conference’s origins, mission, and notable past speakers.
+It begins with a header featuring the page title and a consistent navigation menu to maintain a unified experience across the site.
+The main content is structured into three articles: the history of TechCon—tracing its evolution from a small gathering in 2010 to a dynamic global movement today; the mission—focused on connecting local and global tech communities, showcasing African innovation, and fostering responsible growth; and notable past speakers—highlighting leaders like Dr. Fei-Fei Li and Ms. Gwynne Shotwell who have shaped the tech landscape.
+The page includes engaging images with descriptive alt text, clear headings, and concise paragraphs to make the information accessible and compelling.
+A footer ensures the layout aligns with the homepage.
+Overall, the page effectively communicates TechCon’s rich heritage and vision for the future.

+## Designing the Schedule Page for TechCon 2024 Conference Website

+The Schedule page for TechCon 2024 is designed to present a clear and detailed timetable of the conference’s events, sessions, and speakers.
+It begins with a header section that includes the page title and a consistent navigation menu linking to the Home, About, Register, and Contact pages, ensuring easy navigation across the site.
+The main content uses a structured HTML <table> within a <main> tag, featuring headers with <th> tags and scope attributes to aid accessibility, along with rows of detailed session information using <td> tags.
+A succinct <caption> is included to describe the table’s purpose.
+The footer is consistent with the rest of the website, including copyright information, to maintain a cohesive look and feel throughout the site.
+Overall, this page aims to make the conference’s schedule accessible, user-friendly, and visually clear for all visitors.

+## Building the Register Page for TechCon 2024 Conference Website

+The register.html page for TechCon 2024 is designed as a user-friendly and accessible registration form.
+It features a clear header with the page title and navigation, a main section containing the registration form, and a consistent footer.
+The form itself collects essential attendee information including full name, email, and password (with confirmation), along with a checkbox for terms and conditions, all structured with appropriate labels and attributes for enhanced accessibility.

+##  Constructing the Contact Page for TechCon 2024 Conference Website

+The contact.html page for TechCon 2024 is designed to offer comprehensive contact options for attendees.
+It includes a standard header with an "Contact Us" title and a consistent navigation menu linking to Home, About, Schedule, and Register.
+The main content provides essential contact details, such as an official email address (mailto:email@example.com), and social media links that open in new tabs.
+For improved usability, the page embeds a responsive Google Map showing the conference venue's location.
+Attendees can also easily reach out using a "Contact Us" form, featuring fields for name, email, and a message, all submitted via a "Send